fabilab/northstar/docs/index.rst

 cell type from the atlas(es) or to a novel cluster. northstar's superpower is that it learn from big data (atlases) but still allows queer cells to make their own cluster if they want to.

-northstar was mostly developed during [Pride Month](https://en.wikipedia.org/wiki/Gay_pride), so we couldn't abstain from showing our support.
+northstar was mostly developed during `Pride Month <https://en.wikipedia.org/wiki/Gay_pride>`_, so we couldn't abstain from showing our support.

 Installation